CovJus01/Rocket_Learning/README.md

 # Rocket_Learning

+## Overview

- A Deep Learning model learns to mimic specific Rocket League players
+A Deep Learning model learns to mimic specific Rocket League players.
+This will also make use of a Rocket League Replay parser to parse the binary data of the replay files.

+#### Still WIP